-‘In Search of You’ is a story, about grief and loss but also hope, wellbeing, and how our culture deals with bereavement.
-Patsy hopes it will enable readers throughout the world to feel okay about their topsy turvy feelings and emotions surrounding grief.
+In Search of You – by Patsy Freeman – ‘In Search of You’ is a story, about grief and loss but also hope for wellbeing, and how our culture deals with bereavement.
+Patsy hopes it will enable readers throughout the world to feel okay about their topsy-turvy feelings and emotions surrounding grief.

-Grieving can often be a roller-coaster of a ride that continues far longer than the decreed one year.
+Grieving can often be a roller-coaster ride that continues far longer than the decreed one year.

 Born in Dublin, Patsy Freeman moved to England when she was eleven.
 She initially trained as a state registered nurse.
 She also holds a degree in psychology and an advanced certificate in counselling (with NLP & hypnotherapy).
 After working for a number of years in preventive health as a health visitor, she joined a GP practice in a trial to assess the benefits of counselling.
 More recently she explored shamanic studies, which culminated in a visit to an indigenous tribe in Ecuador.
 Patsy lives in Gloucestershire, and since the death of her daughter in 2013, gives talks on the healing power of grief.